 - an auditable record is kept.

-All data subject access requests must be made directly to the PCS DPO.
+This means that all Data Subject Access Requests must be made directly to the PCS DPO.
 The contact details are given below.

-Further information and advice
+Further Information and Advice